 After investing a lot in a profitable business, most business owners are terrified at the idea of selling away their business.
 But there are a lot of tax benefits for gifts.
 Accountants and business consultants of CRI are able to assist you in the definition of the right tax maximization techniques for your succession plan—as well as in the supervision of the financial transaction necessary for the succession of your business.

 4. Review and Update The Succession Plan

-Changes will take place and succession plans can be revised accordingly.
+Changes will take place, thus you should revise your succession plans accordingly.
 Please review it periodically, or at least semi-annually.
 This is to reflect improvements in your personal life, business model, staff, competitors, and economic factors.
 Just be sure that if the client base shifts, the succession plan protects consumer and distributor communications in the event of a drastic transition.

 Succession planning is critical to any business’ long-term success.
 Realism and preparation are two keys to the success of a succession plan.
 For more details, visit our related succession planning video blog.
 Remember that planning now has the potential to pay off exponentially later.
 Therefore, contact the CPAs of CRI with any questions.